Find food that fits your pet’s needs

 Threats from neighbouring cats

-A nervous cat or one that is kept entirely indoors may be threatened by changes to its environment.
-Redecorating or replacing furniture effectively removes all the cat's subtle markings which have been carefully placed by rubbing and scratching.
-To reduce their impact, keep the cat away from the rooms until the smells are not quite so strong and have mingled with the familiar scents around the house.
+Nervous cats or indoor-only cats may feel stressed or threatened by changes to their environment.
+Redecorating or replacing furniture effectively removes all the subtle markings your cat may have placed by rubbing and scratching.
+To reduce the impact of these changes, keep the cat away from the rooms until the smells are not quite so strong and have mingled with the familiar scents around the house.
 You can help speed up this process by spreading some of the cat's scent yourself.
-Take a soft cotton cloth and rub it gently around the cat's face (where scent glands are present which produce the cat's individual scent).
-The secretion collected contains pheromones that provide a message of familiarity and security directly to the cat's brain.
-Rub the cloth against furniture or walls at cat height where the problem is occurring and repeat this several times a day.
-The cat may be less likely to spray if it is aware that its own scent is there already.
-Your veterinary surgeon can also supply a product which contains synthetic pheromones (Feliway, Ceva Animal Health) which act in the same way.
-If you are changing your sofa, for example, it often helps to plan ahead and use a fabric throw for a few weeks beforehand which can be draped over the new piece of furniture to make it smell more familiar and acceptable.
+Take a soft cotton cloth and rub it gently around the cat's face (where scent glands produce the cat's own unique scent).
+The secretions collected contain pheromones that send a message of familiarity and security directly to the cat's brain.
+Rub the cloth against furniture or walls at cat height where the problem is occurring and repeat this several times a day to create a scent signal that deters spraying.
+Commercially available cat pheromone products act in the same way and can be used as an alternative.
+If you are changing your couch, for example, it often helps to plan ahead and drape a throw blanket over it for a few weeks beforehand which can be draped over the new piece of furniture to make it smell more familiar and acceptable.

 Help your cat feel secure

-Even when the cause of spraying is not obvious there are ways in which you can make your cat feel more secure.
-For example, limiting the area the cat has to patrol to one or two rooms may help improve feelings of security and reduce the desire to mark When a cat is simply too stressed for the situation ever to be resolved it is worth considering re-homing the threatened cat (or the aggressor) to a place with no other cats.
-Without the pressure of having to cope with other cats the threatened cat is unlikely to spray and this way you can guarantee your cat will be happier.
-Even an aggressive cat is often stressed in a multi-cat environment and may benefit from a home as a singleton.
+Even when the cause of spraying is not obvious, there are ways you can make your cat feel more secure.
+For example, limiting the area the cat has to patrol to one or two rooms or using over-the-counter calming supplements during periods of stress or upheaval may help improve feelings of security and reduce the desire to mark.
+Consulting with a qualified professional who can provide personalised recommendations for your home can be invaluable.
+When a cat is simply too stressed for the situation ever to be resolved, it is worth considering re-homing the threatened cat (or the aggressor) to a place with no other cats.
+Without the pressure of having to cope with other cats, the threatened cat is unlikely to spray, and this way you can guarantee your cat will be happier.
+Even an aggressive cat is often stressed in a multi-cat environment and may benefit from being the only cat in the home.

 Specialist help

 Spraying and urinating can be cured in many cats using the techniques outlined here.
-In some cases the problem can be more persistent and it is advisable to discuss it with your veterinary surgeon rather than leave it to resolve on its own.
+In some cases, the problem can be more persistent, and it is advisable to discuss it with your veterinary surgeon rather than leave it to resolve on its own.
+Getting expert behavioural advice early on can make all the difference.
+The longer you leave an undesired behaviour, the more ingrained it may become and the more difficult to resolve.